 Pak Khlong Talaat Flower Market - The biggest wholesale and retail fresh flower market in Bangkok.

 Chinatown - Teeming with market stalls and side street restaurants, Chinatown is a not to be missed experience in Bangkok.

-Day 3: Bangkok - Chiang Mai Meals included: Breakfast, Lunch and Dinner Explore the Maeklong Railway Market, a market that makes it home right on the tracks.
+Day 3: Bangkok - Chiang Mai

+Explore the Maeklong Railway Market, a market that makes it home right on the tracks.
 Drive to Damnoen Saduak Floating Market where you will travel by a motorised or paddle wooden boats through the canals.

-Sightseeing involves hopping on and off the boats, often on unsteady and sometimes slippery surfaces, without handrails or assistance.
-Return to Bangkok and enjoy the afternoon at leisure to freshen up and do some last-minute shopping.
+Return to Bangkok ahead of this evening's 1-hour flight to Chiang Mai.

+The above information is correct for 2023 onwards.
+If planning to travel in 2022, please note that the Bangkok-Chiang Mai journey is made by overnight train.

-Later this afternoon you will be transferred to the railway station to board your overnight express soft sleeper train to Chiang Mai.
-Dinner this evening will be basic, served in a packed box on board the train.
-You will sleep in a second-class sleeper cabin with four berths so will be sharing with other travellers; there are no doors to the cabins, just curtains for privacy.
-During the day, there are normal train seats, then at night the top bunks pull out from the wall for sleeping and baggage is stored outside the cabins.
-This journey usually takes 12 hours (700km).
-Wear comfortable clothes on-board to sleep in and take snacks as they may not be readily available on-board the train.
-Destination Information Maeklong Railway Market - As the train rolls slowly through eight times a day, inches away from the goods for sale, this market makes for an unusual spectacle and an interesting place to walk and shop on the tracks.
+Maeklong Railway Market - As the train rolls slowly through eight times a day, inches away from the goods for sale, this market makes for an unusual spectacle and an interesting place to walk and shop on the tracks.

 Damnoen Saduak Floating Market - Step back in time to experience the traditional way farmers would trade their produce.
 The canals are lined with boats that are paddled by local women and piled high with vegetables, fruit and even souvenirs for the tourists.
 Sit back and soak up the atmosphere as the locals go about their daily life and entertain with their haggling techniques.

 Chiang Mai - Located among tall mountains, Chiang Mai is the largest and most culturally significant city in northern Thailand.
 The city was founded in 1296 and was the capital of the Lanna Kingdom, which was eventually occupied by the Burmese.
 For the next 200 years Chiang Mai was virtually abandoned until it was again taken over by Siam in the 18th century.
 During the 20th century, Chiang Mai became a thriving centre for handicraft pottery, weaving, silverwork and woodcarving; however, tourism took over in the 1960's as the main source of income.
 Today, Chiang Mai is famous for its hilltribes, tea plantations and elephants.